svstanev/node-di-container/README.md

 #### container.service(key, constructor)

 ##### Parameters:
-- **key**: the key that identifies the dependency
+- **key** (String): a string value that uniquely identifies the dependency in this container;
-- **constuctor**: the constructor function to be invoked on resolving the dependency
+- **constuctor** (Function|Array): the constructor function to be invoked on resolving the dependency.
+The function can have dependencies itself that will be resolved prior to its invocation.
+For more information on how to annotate a function with dependencies please see [Dependency annotation](#dependency_annotation).

 ##### Returns
 - the container object